 THEOplayer pre-integrates with first-class Server-Side Ad Insertion(SSAI) providers, including Google DAI and Yospace.

-To use the Google DAI integration you have to set the integration key to 'google-dai'.
+To use the Google DAI integration you have to set the

 As we discussed in An overview of THEOplayer's Advertisement tools, VAST gives instructions to the video player on how ads should be handled and displayed.
 This guide does not go into the details of how to create a VAST file.
 We only refer to the VAST specification, a good starting point if you want to learn the skill.

 Here, we will discuss how you can add existing VAST ads to THEOplayer - examples for all the features explained in this section can be found in the how-to guides linked below.